Bergerac (2025 TV series): Development

 A rebooted series of Bergerac, which originally featured John Nettles as fictional detective Jim Bergerac on BBC One, was reportedly planned in 2013 by the in-house BBC Drama team.

-Another reboot, this time by Paramount Network, was planned in 2019.
+Another attempt, this time by Paramount Network, was planned in 2019.
 However, the series, which also involved Endemol Shine UK, was delayed due to the COVID-19 pandemic in 2020.

 A new six-part series to be shown on UKTV was announced in April 2024, to be produced by BlackLight TV.
-The new series is written by Toby Whithouse, Catherine Tregenna, Brian Fillas, and Polly Buckle.
+The series was written by Toby Whithouse, Catherine Tregenna, Brian Fillas and Polly Buckle.
 Filming was scheduled to take place on Jersey, among other locations, in the summer of 2024.
-In July 2024, it was confirmed that some money for the production was being provided by the Jersey Government by Deputy Kirsten Morel, the minister for Sustainable Economic Development.
+In July 2024, it was confirmed that some money for the production was being provided by the Jersey Government by Kirsten Morel, the minister for Sustainable Economic Development.

-A second series was commissioned in April 2025.
+A second series was commissioned in April 2025 and aired that spring.
+In August 2026, a third series was confirmed with Georgia Tennant and Jason Flemyng joining the cast.

 Casting

 In July 2024, Damien Molony was cast as Jim Bergerac.
-Actors previously linked to the role in 2024 had included Aidan Turner, James Norton, and David Tennant.
+Actors previously linked to the role in 2024 had included Aidan Turner, James Norton and David Tennant.

-The cast includes Zoe Wanamaker, Philip Glenister, and Pippa Haywood.
+The cast includes Zoe Wanamaker, Philip Glenister and Pippa Haywood.
 In June 2024, John Nettles was reported to have been offered a cameo role but declined, saying that, at 80 years old, he was "too old".
 In July 2024, Timothy Renouf joined the cast.

 Filming

-Filming began in Jersey in the summer of 2024, with filming locations including St Helier.
+Filming began in Jersey in the summer of 2024, at locations including St Helier.
 First-look images from filming were released in September 2024.
 That month, filming also took place in Plymouth, Devon.

 Broadcast

-Bergerac aired on U&Drama on 27 February 2025, and is available to stream for free on U (formerly UKTV Play).
+Bergerac aired on U&Drama on 27 February 2025 and is available to stream for free on U (formerly UKTV Play).

-It aired on the Australian Broadcasting Corporation from 4 May 2025.
+The first series aired on the Australian Broadcasting Corporation from 4 May 2025, with the second premiering on 26 April 2026.